International WaterCentre: Asia-Pacific knowledge hub

 In 2009 the International WaterCentre was selected to join the ‘Asia-Pacific Knowledge Hubs' as the Hub for Healthy Rivers and Aquatic Ecosystems.
-The Asia-Pacific Water Forum's "KnowledgeHubs" network is designed to improve water security in the Asia-Pacific region through the sharing of knowledge, skills and experience among recognised institutions.
+The Asia-Pacific Water Forum's "KnowledgeHubs" network is designed to improve water security in the Asia-Pacific region through the sharing of knowledge, skills and experience among recognized institutions.
 The hub focuses on a number of key areas including: generating best practice information on protection of rivers, providing training and postgraduate courses in integrated water management, developing river health monitoring framework and others.

 Services

 Since operations began in 2005, The International WaterCentre has provided services in integrated water management to governments and industry throughout Australia and internationally.
 Headed by the University of Queensland, the company facilitated the Queensland Water Commission's Expert Advisory Panel for purified recycled water scheme in South East Queensland, the third largest scheme of its type in the world.